-As interest in NFTs continues to grow, this disruptive new industry has begun to spark debate around the way to define and value art.
+As interest in the NFT space continues to grow, this disruptive new technology has begun to spark debate around the way we define and value art.
 Due to their intrinsic scarcity and provable ownership, NFTs now provide a unique means for facilitating value across a wide range of digital assets, including music, video, collectibles, video-game items, and digital artwork.

 In light of this, NFTs are claiming an increasingly larger share of the global art market with each passing year, which is remarkable considering how novel the technology is.